HannahPham102/HannahPham102/README.md

 ### Hi there 👋
+I am new to the field.
+This is my first attempt to use GitHub.
+I am currently working to become a software developer with TechElevator.
 <!--
 **HannahPham102/HannahPham102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.